 the trail showcases a cross section of habitats typical to the shore around cape cod bay. you’ll see upland forest, salt meadow, salt marsh, sand dune, and tidal mud flats.
 Take great care to clean up after your pet, keep cape cod beautiful!

-You can use Drummer Boy Park’s parking lot and then access the public trail 50 feet west of the Natural history museum’s mailbox on route 6A in Brewster.
+Parking for the John Wing Trail is available at the use Drummer Boy Park’s parking lot.
+The trailhead is about .3 miles east, you can access the public trail 50 feet west of the Natural history museum’s mailbox on route 6A in Brewster.